 - Avoid hard drugs.

 - Be phobic and judgmental toward riffraff, and stay clear.
-All about da’ love is BS.
+All about da’ love and tolerance is BS.

 - Other medications can have counter indications causing depression.

-- Avoid MSM news, soul sucking filth and lugenpresse propaganda.
+- Try to stay in the real, not the cartoon world.
+Avoid MSM news, soul sucking filth and lugenpresse propaganda.
 Much of this is deliberate trauma based psyop designed to create neurosis in the population.
 Read Winter Watch to learn to process and recognize trauma based hoaxes and deceptions.

 - Vitamin B5 supports the adrenal glands, which reduces stress and anxiety levels.